yapic/yapic/docs/index.md

 We may release Docker images in the future to run YAPiC easily in Windows and Mac workstations.

+On Windows you may use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and install CUDA drivers, Tensoerflow and YAPiC on a Ubuntu subsystem.

 ## How to use it